-- 1. LSBio recommends that samples are used immediately upon preparation. - 2.
-Avoid repeated freeze/thaw cycles for all samples. - 3.
+- LifeSpan recommends that samples are used immediately upon preparation.
+Alternatively, samples stored at 2-8°C should be used within 5 days.
+For long-term storage sample aliquots should be prepared and stored at -20°C if used within 1 month, or -80°C if used within 6 months.
+Long term storage can result in protein degradation and denaturation, which may result in inaccurate results. - 2.
+Avoid repeated freeze/thaw cycles for all samples - 3.
 In the event that a sample type not listed above is intended to be used with the kit, it is recommended that the customer conduct validation experiments in order to be confident in the results. - 4.
-Due to chemical interference, the use of tissue or cell extraction samples prepared by chemical lysis buffers may result in inaccurate results. - Due to factors including cell viability, cell number or sampling time, samples from cell culture supernatant may not be detected by the kit. - 6.
+Due to chemical interference, the use of tissue or cell extraction samples prepared by chemical lysis buffers may result in inaccurate results. - 5.
+Due to factors including cell viability, cell number, or sampling time, samples from cell culture supernatant may not be detected by the kit. - 6.
 Samples should be brought to room temperature (18-25°C) before performing the assay without the use of extra heating. - 7.
 Sample concentrations should be predicted before being used in the assay.
 If the sample concentration is not within the range of the standard curve, users must determine the optimal sample dilutions for their particular experiments. - 8.
-LSBio is responsible for the quality and performance of the kit components but is NOT responsible for the performance of customer supplied samples used with the kit.
+LifeSpan is responsible for the quality and performance of the kit components but is NOT responsible for the performance of customer-supplied samples used with the kit.